** Please read this guide in full before using your HexH2O **

 - Ground station charger – UK/US plug

-- Monitor Manual
+- Monitor Manual and associated cables

 - Radio Transmitter